shsagir/play-area-sync/docs/install-craft-2.md

 ## Get ready

 We assume you've already created an [App](app) with fortrabbit.
-You should also have PHP, Git, Composer, Apache and MySQL running locally.
+You should also have a [PHP development environment](/local-development) running on your local machine.

 ### Set the root path